Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

    1) The demographic infomration of the employees e-g, age group, education, background, Job title, information technology use and experience.

    2) Obtaining assessment regarding the information security behaviour, perceptions and knowledge about IT.
-Prior studies have demonstrated that the employee's knowledge about IT positiavely co-relates with the
+Prior studies have demonstrated that the employee's knowledge about IT positiavely co-relates with the favorable seurity behaviour.
+The questions will target the following dimention of evaluation: Strategy, Technology, Organization, People and Environment.
+The responses will be captured in the form of 5 points Likert Scale (Strongly agree, Agree, Not Sure, Disagree, Strongly disagree).
+Example questions include:

+   - I have read information security policy or strategy
+   - The organization has a written policy regarding information security
+   - The information security policy clearly states what is expected form me

 4. What is the goal that you would like the organization to reach regarding this behavior?
     - For example, to have less than 5% of employees downloading suspicious email attachments.

+    This will be based on the data collected form the Survey.